dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tr>
 <tr class="even">
 <td>name</td>
-<td>The name with which the program rule will be displayed to dhis configurators.
-Not visisble to the end user of the program.</td>
+<td>The name with which the program rule will be displayed to dhis2 configurators.
+Not visible to the end user of the program.</td>
 <td>Compulsory</td>
 </tr>
 <tr class="odd">
 <td>description</td>
 <td>The description of the program rule, can be used by configurators to describe the rule.
-Not visisble to the end user of the program.</td>
+Not visible to the end user of the program.</td>
 <td>Compulsory</td>
 </tr>
 <tr class="even">